josetin21/odin-projects/README.md

 # odin-projects
-this is for html boiler plate template
+index.html is for html boiler plate template